HMS York (1796)

 Plan showing the body plan, sheer lines with inboard detail, and longitudinal half-breadth for fitting the Lancaster (1796) and Monmouth (1796), East India Company ships, as 64-gun Third Rate, two-deckers.

-HMS York was a 64-gun third rate ship of the line of the Royal Navy, launched on 24 March 1796.
-She served briefly in the West Indies where she captured numerous small vessels.
-She was wrecked in 1804.
+HMS York was a 64-gun third rate ship of the line of the Royal Navy.
+She was launched on 24 March 1796 as the East Indiaman Royal Admiral, sailing to India, China and Australia before being purchased by the government Navy Board.
+Commissioned as HMS York she served briefly in the West Indies where she captured numerous small vessels.
+On a voyage across the North Sea in December 1803 she was lost and her wreckage lost in 1804.